How Much Does Natural Stone Siding Cost to Install?

-Natural Stone vs Faux Stone Siding
+Natural Stone vs. Faux Stone Siding

-Siding installers started using faux stone decades ago as an alternative to heavy natural stone – typically at least four inches thick – that placed a lot of weight on the structure of homes.
-Stone veneer and faux stone is less expensive, as it forgoes the quarrying process, but also because its light weight makes installation and labor costs significantly less.
+Siding installers started using faux stone decades ago as an alternative to heavy natural stone.
+Real stone is typically at least four inches thick, which placed a lot of weight on the structures of homes.
+Stone veneer and faux stone is less expensive, as it forgoes the quarrying process.
+It is also light weight which makes installation and labor costs significantly less.

 Faux Stone vs. Stone Veneer

 The natural stone market responded to competition from faux stone by developing a new sawing processes to produce a much lighter natural stone mix product, most often referred to as stone veneer siding.

-Natural stone veneer makes natural stone more budget-friendly and lessens the impact on the structure of your home.
+Stone veneer makes natural stone more budget-friendly and lessens the impact on the structure of your home.

-The look of natural stone is superior and it can be customized to fit your home as masons can cut and chip stone to make it fit a desired pattern.
+The look of stone veneer is superior to faux stone and it can be customized to fit your home, as masons can cut and chip stone to make it fit a desired pattern.
 This kind of customization is less possible with faux stone, as cutting and chipping would expose the inner, unstained concrete.

-Benefits of Installing Natural Stone
+Benefits of Installing Natural Stone Siding

-Is Stone Siding Worth the Cost?
+Is Natural Stone Siding Worth the Cost?

-Most siding replacements can yield a 77% rate of return on your investment, you can expect an even greater return with stone.
+Most siding replacements can yield a 77% rate of return on your investment or more, and you can expect an even greater return with stone.
 According to Real Estate Pro Magazine, stone siding is very attractive to prospective homebuyers as they associate natural stone with quality, polish, and durability.
-If you plan to sell your home at a premium price, new stone siding would be the best choice for replacement.
+If you plan to sell your home at a premium price someday, new stone siding can make your home stand out to the competition.

 Stone Siding Maintenance Tips

 Repair damage promptly.
 If you find any cracks, apply a small amount of mortar into the crack that has formed around your stone.
 While wearing a latex glove, smooth the mortar with a damp finger to work it into the cracks and create a smooth, finished surface.
-Allow the repairs to dry overnight and inspect, reapplying if drying has opened the gap again.
-If cracks continue to be a problem, consult a professional.
+Allow the repairs to dry overnight and inspect again.
+Reapply if drying has opened the gap.
+If cracks continue to be a problem, consult a professional right away.